splitio/split-locator/README.md

 Currently works with HTML/js code only.

-## Inputs

-Split Admin API Token, necessary for Split API use Workspace ID, which can usually be copied from the URL when viewing a split in your workspace of choice

 ## Outputs

-The filename, and line number of each reference to a split is inserted in the Split's description in the Split console.
+The filename, and line number of each reference to a split is pushed into a report.html (you have control over output, as shown below).

 ## Example Usage
 ```